quangnv205/botkit-adapter-web-v4/readme.md

 This bot is powered by [a folder full of modules](https://botkit.ai/docs/v4/core.html#organize-your-bot-code).
 Edit the samples, and add your own in the [features/](features/) folder.

+# WebAdapter
+Connect Botkit or BotBuilder to the Web.
+It offers both websocket and webhook capabilities.
+To use this adapter, you will need a compatible chat client - generate one using the Botkit yeoman generator, or use the one included in the project repo here.

+To use this class in your application, first install the package:

+npm install --save botbuilder-adapter-web
+Then import this and other classes into your code:

+const { WebAdapter } = require('botbuilder-adapter-web');
+This class includes the following methods:

+continueConversation()
+createSocketServer()
+getConnection()
+init()
+isConnected()
+processActivity()
+sendActivities()

 ## Run Server